Lagarde Says ECB Will Continue To Cut Interest Rates - UrduPoint

 Lagarde Says ECB Will Continue To Cut Interest Rates

-European Central Bank President Christine Lagarde said Monday eurozone policymakers would further cut interest rates if inflation continues to fall on its path towards the ECB's two-percent target
+European Central Bank chief Christine Lagarde said Monday eurozone policymakers would keep cutting interest rates and warned that higher US tariffs under President-elect Donald Trump could hit growth in the bloc

 The ECB cut rates again last week as inflation looked to be coming under control and the eurozone economy showed signs of weakness.